-I’m Rudiger Meyer, a composer interested in the play between traditional concert music, sound-art, and new media.
+Hi, I’m Rudiger Meyer, a composer interested in the play between music, sound, and media.

 I’ve composed a number of pieces for classical instrumentalists and ensembles, focussing mainly on chamber music and situations in which it has been possible to develop long term relationships with the performers.
 Electronics are often present as a means of extending or providing a counterpart to the classical instruments — an aspect which goes hand in hand with my interest in rethinking classical concert formats.